 Ingram Micro prints in 3D with RepRapPro

-Italy: broadliner Ingram Micro has expanded its portfolio with Lindy accessories, small peripherals, cabling and connectivity systems.
+Italy: the mobility division of broadliner Ingram Micro has expanded its portfolio with CAT(erpillar)-branded rugged smartphones.